johlym/johnathan-org/src/_posts/2017-12-20-doubling-down-on-dns-records.md

 ## Cost

-DNSimple’s plans start at $5/month for 5 domains.
+DNSimple's plans start at $5/month for 5 domains.
 Every one thereafter is $0.50/month.
-That’s stupid cheap.
+That's stupid cheap.
 NS1 has a free tier and their plans are based on the number of DNS queries a domain receives and the total number of records rather than zones (domains).
 The free tier allots 500k queries and 50 records.
-That means if someone had 25 domains with two records (non-www, and www), they could in theory pay nothing for the service, whereas it’d cost $15/month with DNSimple.
+That means if someone had 25 domains with two records (non-www, and www), they could in theory pay nothing for the service, whereas it'd cost $15/month with DNSimple.

-If I wanted, I could _really_ make this cheap by using [Cloudflare](https://cloudflare.com) just for DNS in place of DNSimple, but it’s not enough of a savings to really matter, in my opinion.
+If I wanted, I could _really_ make this cheap by using [Cloudflare](https://cloudflare.com) just for DNS in place of DNSimple, but it's not enough of a savings to really matter, in my opinion.

-Either way, DNS management is cheap for folks like myself that run a small blog and if you’re playing with the right toys, it’s easy and well worth it to have DNS redundancy for your sites.
+Either way, DNS management is cheap for folks like myself that run a small blog and if you're playing with the right toys, it's easy and well worth it to have DNS redundancy for your sites.